SVG File-02

 Why a story?
 Stories help you gain your donor’s attention and appeal to their emotions.
 They also help convince donors your fundraising efforts are relevant to their interests.

 Ensure your story focuses on the people who need the donor’s assistance.
-The purpose of focusing on the beneficiaries is to paint a picture of their current problems and suffering.
+Focusing on the beneficiaries is to paint a picture of their current problems and suffering.

-An example of powerful storytelling in a fundraising letter is Bruce Burton’s appeal letter.
-Bruce asked 24 wealthy men to help cover the costs for 250 Berea College students in 1925.
+Bruce Burton's appeal letter is an example of powerful storytelling in a fundraising letter.
+In 1925, Bruce asked 24 wealthy men to help cover the costs for 250 Berea College students.

-It’s a 5-page letter in which Bruce carefully weaves his story by outlining the difficult financial circumstances of the students.
+It’s a five-page letter in which Bruce carefully weaves his story by outlining the students' difficult financial circumstances.
 He also mentions the college’s tough predicament: to turn down over 1500 students or stop providing free education.
-And he expertly appeals to his readers’ emotions by targeting their sense of justice and fairness and their belief in American patriotism.
+He expertly appeals to his readers’ emotions by targeting their sense of justice and fairness and their belief in American patriotism.

 The result of Bruce’s fundraising attempt?
 100% donation rate.